Sjors/dao-challenge-blog/source/_posts/challenge-6.md

 		tokenBalance += tokens;
 	}

 My use of `AbstractDaoChallenge` instead of `DaoChallenge` here is a [workaround for cyclic dependencies](https://github.com/ConsenSys/truffle/issues/135#issuecomment-223996851).
-What's important here is that it calls `isMember()` on the parent `DaoChallenge`, which checks the sender against its `DaoAccount` list:
+What's important is that it calls `isMember()` on the parent `DaoChallenge`, which checks the sender against its `DaoAccount` list:

     // Check if a given account belongs to this DaoChallenge. function isMember (DaoAccount account, address allegedOwnerAddress) returns (bool) {